VegeBun-csj/liboqs-usage/README.md

 # liboqs-usage
-This is an example to encrypt message with the liboqs
+This is an example to encrypt message with the liboqs which is a post quantum safe lib